amethyst-core/core/README.md

-# Core
+# Panel
-The backend core that runs
+The Amethyst Panel for Amethyst core